ibm-cloud-docs/log-analysis/tutorials/ubuntu.md

 You can collect and monitor system and application logs.

 By default, the LogDNA agent for Ubuntu monitors log files in the **/var/log** directory.
-Therefore, the Ubuntu system log (*/var/log/syslog*) is monitored by default.
+For example, the Ubuntu system log (*/var/log/syslog*) is monitored by default.

 On the {{site.data.keyword.Bluemix_notm}}, to configure an Ubuntu server to forward logs to an IBM Log Analysis with LogDNA instance, you must complete the following steps: